What are the fees for Fall/Spring 2015/2016?

-At the Kindergarten level, we try to balance the teams so as to have an even distribution of boys and girls, and to have a cross-section of players from each of the 3 elementary schools.
+At the Kindergarten and 1st grade level, we try to balance the teams so as to have a cross-section of players from each of the 3 elementary schools.

 At the end of each Spring, the coaches rate their players.
-So, at the upper levels, we try to balance the teams based on the ratings.
+So, at U7 and above, we try to balance the teams based on the ratings.
 Here too, we try to make sure that the various schools are represented on each team so that your child should see some familiar faces at that first team meeting or practice.